Cooking and Storytelling Lessons, Ideas, Activities, and Resources for the Woman/Mary Anoints Jesus

 (John’s Version: John 12:1-8 Lazarus & Mary)

 Note: This idea came from the book “More Than Cookies and Punch – 50+ Bible Story Snacks and Lessons”, by Tina Houser, Warner Press, 2006, 9781593171629.
-She uses this ice cream idea in her lesson of David’s anointing and I wrote my own story script to adapt idea for this story.
+She uses this ice cream idea in her book for David’s anointing and I wrote my own story script to adapt idea for this story.
 Thanks Tina for a great idea – everybody loves ice cream!

 Summary of Lesson Activities: